-Dollar lifted by Fed leadership talk, shares tread water
+Fed leadership talk lifts dollar, shares tread water

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Ritvik Carvalho; additional reporting by Jemima Kelly in LONDON and Tokyo markets team; Editing by Jon Boyle
+Reporting by Ritvik Carvalho; additional reporting by Jemima Kelly and Helen Reid in LONDON, and Tokyo markets team; Editing by Jon Boyle and Hugh Lawson